lukedonov/makersbnb-project/README.md

 ```
 **Secondary**
 ```
-As a host
-So that I am not out of pocket
-I would lke to recieve payments for my bookings

 As a guestå
 So that I iknow my sign-up has been successful
 I would like to receive an email confirmation